Jacob10383/k2-plus-custom-firmware/docs/setup.md

 synchronization so slots can resolve to the actual Orca filament preset instead of collapsing to a generic material profile.

+See [CFS and RFID](cfs.md) for the Filament Box widget and CFS controls in Fluidd.

 ### Slot numbering

 Slots are numbered across CFS units: